google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-supercharged-remote-debugging.markdown

 ---
 layout: updates/post
-title: "Supercharged Remote Debugging, Class Toggles and our own late night show?!"
+title: "Supercharged Remote Debugging, Class Toggles and Our Own Late Night Show?!"
 published_on: 2016-02-25
 updated_on: 2016-02-25
 authors: